 If you’re not a cheerleader for that seasonal cinnamon-y substitute that seems to infect everything with orange this time of year, life can be a little rough.
 Social media is plastered with sepia-tinged re-grams of the first Starbucks of the year, and snarky comments of “The spice must flow.”

 To sate that same sweet, squashy craving with something that doesn’t taste like powdered Yankee Candle, we always head for the Harvest Celebration Soup from Ladle of Love owner Leslie Lampert.
 A family tradition that outgrew hers and became one of ours, this soup is rich and thoroughly autumnal, with chunks of apple and hints of maple and cayenne for a little kick.
-Though we were sad to see Lampert’s Mount Kisco locations shutter, with this recipe and the remaining Bronxville location we should be able to make it through the season.
+With both this recipe and Lampert’s Bronxville location we should be able to make it through the season.

 Considering how much Westchester loves apple cider and its donuts, all love for this versatile fall harvest seems to go out the window once our coffee cups get little orange leaves on them.
-This recipe reminds us of everything we love about apples: sweet, tart, warm, and goey, it’s the perfect balance between a classic pie and apple crisp with that scrumptious streusel topping!
+This recipe reminds us of everything we love about apples: sweet, tart, warm, and gooey, it’s the perfect balance between a classic pie and apple crisp with that scrumptious streusel topping.

-Perhaps no food is more versatile that the unassuming potato.
-Boiled, broiled, mashed, baked, roasted, and fried, you can’t really cook them wrong.
+Perhaps no food is more versatile than the unassuming potato.
+Whether boiled, broiled, mashed, baked, roasted, or fried, you can’t really cook them wrong.
 That’s why with a little egg and onion and some common spices, you can transform them into a delicious casserole called kugel that’s been warming bellies in Jewish households for centuries.
 This cast-iron recipe is one of our favorites, and can be served with a little sour cream or applesauce for a feel-good dinner.

-We souped up this classic pasta dish last winter with common bacon and some sharp pecorino Romano.
-It’s got a rich, robust sauce and is stick-to-your-ribs filling Italian that would make your nana proud.
+We souped up this classic pasta dish with common bacon and some sharp pecorino Romano.
+It’s got a rich, robust sauce and is stick-to-your-ribs filling Italian that would make your nonna proud.

-We got this recipe a few years back from the Ritz-Carlton, Westchester’s pastry chef, Jacqueline Veliz.
-It’s a fantastic individual dessert to serve at parties, but we’re not above making a batch and hording them to ourselves.
+We got this recipe a few years back from pastry chef Jacqueline Veliz.
+It’s a fantastic individual dessert to serve at parties, but we’re not above making a batch and hoarding it for ourselves.
 It’s all the orange and sweet earthiness of pumpkin, plus cinnamon and spice and the addition of pecan nuttiness with a tinge of maple.
 Basically, it’s everything that other seasonal flavor wishes it was.

 Custard pie in a graham cracker crust with cornmeal top, this Southern staple comes in variations like lemon, chocolate, and bourbon (or, hey, why not chocolate-bourbon?) and is delicious pretty much every way you slice it.
-It’s also deceptively easy to make if you’re cool with store-bought whipped topping, so it’s a perfect and uncommon addition to any dinner or potluck this side of the Mason-Dixon.
+It’s a nice change from pumpkin pie and is deceptively easy to make if you’re cool with store-bought whipped topping, so it’s a perfect and uncommon addition to any dinner or potluck this side of the Mason-Dixon.